Kesterchia/Cubes-Rods-Network-Optimisation/README.md

 the layout of the rods and cubes.
 Cubes are identified by integers and each item of the input corresponds to a rod: it tells which two cubes are connected by that rod.

-● Explain the algorithm you used.
-How does it work?
-Why is it correct?
-Requirements

-● The submission has to be written in Python3.

 ● The solution should implement a function compute(rods) that takes the rods as input and returns the number of rods that can be removed.
 ○ The argument rods should be a list of 2-tuples, each tuple corresponding to a rod with the cube identifiers